helm/charts/incubator/kube-spot-termination-notice-handler/README.md

 * `serviceAccount.create` -  Specifies whether a ServiceAccount should be created.
 Defaults to `true`.

 * `serviceAccount.name` - The name of the ServiceAccount to use.
 If not set and create is true, a name is generated using the fullname template.

+* `detachAsg` - optional - If this is set to any value other than `false`, the spot termination handler will detect (standard) AutoScaling Group, and initiate detach when termination notice is detected.
+Defaults to `false`.